Getting HTTP 502 Bad Gateway when trying to push (or clone) on a slow network

 basically I never could resolved this issue that we started having a few years ago and this is causing big frustration for people working from remote location where we have to setup an intermediate server for them to use and have to synchronize them.

-#1 Updated by Marcin Kuzminski [CTO] about 1 month ago
+#1 Updated by Marcin Kuzminski [CTO] 4 months ago

 This could be related to Gunicorn timeouts/keeplive.
 Here are the new defaults and settings we use in latest releases: